Procrastination is often the label given when we don’t take action, or when we start something and don’t see it all the way through to completion.

 - Not having a clear criteria for deciding what to do next or not willing to make a decision on what to do next.

-- Not believing in ourselves.
+- Not believing in themselves.

 Whenever I notice myself procrastinating, it often comes down to one of the above reasons.
 Recently, I was creating a brand new program to help business owners improve their business results.
 I envisioned it to be a combination of online training and interaction with me.

 That made it so much easier to get back into the development of the program.
-And the strange thing was that when I was in that period of procrastination, I was unhappy, with myself and just how I was feeling about things.
+And the strange thing was when I was in that period of procrastination, I was unhappy, with myself and just how I was feeling about things.

 How to Overcome Procrastination?